VTOL X-Plane

-The Vertical Take-Off and Landing Experimental Aircraft (VTOL X-Plane) program is an American research project sponsored by the Defense Advanced Research Projects Agency (DARPA).
-The goal of the program is to demonstrate a VTOL aircraft design that can take off vertically and efficiently hover, while flying faster than conventional rotorcraft.
-There have been many previous attempts, most of them unsuccessful.
+The Vertical Take-Off and Landing Experimental Aircraft (VTOL X-Plane) program was an American research project sponsored by the Defense Advanced Research Projects Agency (DARPA).
+The goal of the program was to demonstrate a VTOL aircraft design that can take off vertically and efficiently hover, while flying faster than conventional rotorcraft.
+There have been many previous attempts, most of them unsuccessful as of 2015.

 A helicopter with a conventional rotor layout has a theoretical top speed of 200 knot, after which it suffers from dissymmetry of lift.
 Some designs have successfully created hovering and high-speed aircraft, including the Bell Boeing V-22 Osprey tiltrotor that can fly at 275 knot and the Sikorsky X2 compound helicopter that flew at 260 knot, but both made significant aerodynamic compromises to hovering efficiency or range.
-DARPA's goal is to demonstrate a VTOL aircraft that can achieve a sustained top speed of 300 to 400 knots (345 to 460 mph).
+DARPA's goal was to demonstrate a VTOL aircraft that can achieve a sustained top speed of 300 to 400 knots (345 to 460 mph).

-All competitors for the program opted to demonstrate their concepts using an unmanned aerial vehicle even though it was not required, but the technologies are intended to be applied to manned aircraft as well.
+All competitors for the program opted to demonstrate their concepts using an unmanned aerial vehicle even though it was not required, but the technologies were intended to be applied to manned aircraft as well.

-Aurora Flight Sciences was selected to create a test design, which will fly in 2018.
+Aurora Flight Sciences was selected to create a test design, which would fly in 2018.
+DARPA canceled the program in 2018 before the flight testing, citing growing commercial interest and the lack of a military partner.

+In September 2022, DARPA initiated the ANCILLARY program to develop a small VTOL uncrewed aerial system (UAS) with low weight, high payload, and long endurance capabilities, X-plane flight tests scheduled for 2026.